Walking Tour

 can see the grain elevator standing tall,

-representing hard work and the feeding
+work and the feeding

 of many people – although it must be

-recognized, at the cost of the topsoil
+cost of the topsoil

 roiling under the Kaw River bridge.